 Lucy Johnson was reported missing in May 1965, four years after she was last seen by a neighbor in Surrey, British Columbia.
-She has now been found alive in Yukon.

 When Canadian police were told in 1965 that Alaska native Lucy Johnson had been missing for four years, investigators treated her disappearance as a murder.

 Her husband, Marvin, was hauled in for questioning and officers excavated the backyard of the home they shared with their young daughter, Linda Evans, in Surrey, British Columbia.